 What Michelin Says: "Chef Daniel Humm's cooking is clever, innovative and even a little whimsical; it is as often robust as it is delicate."

-Le Bernardin: Anthony Bourdain's best friend, Chef Eric Ripert, also retains its three-star status for his refined seafood-focused restaurant Le Bernardin near Central Park.
+Le Bernardin: Anthony Bourdain's best friend, Chef Eric Ripert, also retains three-star status for his refined seafood-focused restaurant Le Bernardin near Central Park.

 What Michelin Says: "When the definitive history of New York City's dining scene is written, Le Bernardin will have a chapter all to itself."